Importance of Yoga

 Since June 21, 2015, we have celebrated ‘International Yoga Day.
-Originated in ancient India, Yoga is 5000 years ago.
+Originated in ancient India, Yoga was 5000 years ago.
+That’s why the importance of yoga in India is very much.
 Word ‘yoga’ means ‘to unite’ with Universal consciousness.
 N. C. Paul published ‘Treatise on Yoga Philosophy’ in 1851.
 Swami Vivekanand re-introduced ‘Yoga Sutras of Patanjali’ in the late 19th century.
 His travels influenced the idea of Yoga in minds of people.
 There are many variations of Yoga.
 But the most popular forms are Hatha Yoga and Restorative yoga.

 Iyengar Yoga requires support to hold your pose.
 Ashtanga Yoga is to increase the stamina and endurance of your body.
 Hatha Yoga is stretching your muscles and Restorative yoga helps you to relax.